Bray Wyatt: Deleters of Worlds (2017–2018)

 At Extreme Rules on June 4, Wyatt failed to become the #1 contender for the Universal Championship in a fatal five-way match won by Samoa Joe.
 After Seth Rollins was unveiled on the cover of WWE 2K18, Wyatt targeted him and defeated him both at Great Balls of Fire on July 9 and again on the following Raw.
 Wyatt then began a feud with Finn Bálor, resulting in a match between the two at SummerSlam on August 20, which Bálor won under his "Demon King" persona.
 Wyatt again lost to Bálor at No Mercy on September 24.
 They were set to have a third match at TLC: Tables, Ladders & Chairs on October 22, but Wyatt was unable to compete due to an illness concern and was replaced in the match by AJ Styles, bringing the feud between Wyatt and Bàlor to a quiet end.
 Wyatt returned on the November 13 episode of Raw, facing Jason Jordan in a losing effort.

 In November, Wyatt began a feud with Matt Hardy, resulting in Hardy's "Broken" gimmick reemerging.
 The two fought again at Raw 25 Years on January 22, 2018, which Wyatt won.
 On January 28, Wyatt entered the Royal Rumble match at #8, but failed to win after Wyatt and Hardy eliminated each other simultaneously.
 At Elimination Chamber on February 25, Wyatt lost to Hardy.
 On the March 19 episode of Raw, after losing to Hardy in an Ultimate Deletion match, Wyatt was pushed into the "Lake of Reincarnation", where he disappeared.
 At WrestleMania 34 on April 8, Wyatt returned and turned face after he interfered in the André the Giant Memorial Battle Royal, helping Hardy win.
 They formed a team and won the vacant Raw Tag Team Championship on April 27 at Greatest Royal Rumble, defeating Cesaro and Sheamus.
 They lost the titles to The B-Team (Bo Dallas and Curtis Axel) in their first pay-per-view title defense on July 15 at Extreme Rules.
 On the July 23 episode of Raw, they invoked their rematch clause against The B-Team, but were unsuccessful.
 Soon after, Hardy took time off to heal his injuries, disbanding the team.
-The reason WWE disbanded the team was because they pitched several ideas to WWE to work with their characters.
+The reason WWE disbanded the team was because they grew tired of them both pitching several ideas for their characters.